JonWil91/milestone-4/README.md

 User's also have the ability to use the contact page to send a message to the admin panel, or to view the blog page to read, comment and like various blog posts, as long as they are logged in.

-## User stories:

-As a user on a mobile/tablet or desktop device I would:

-* Want to have a clear idea of the website purpose after visiting the home page
-* Want to click the Blog link in the navbar and visit the blog page
-* Want to click the Gallery button in the navbar and visit the Gallery page
-* Want to click the user Account button in the navbar and have an option to view the user account if signed in, and if not signed in then the option to sign in
-* Want the user Account button to provide an option to sign in or register as a new user if one has not already been created
-* Want the user profile button to take me to a user profile page
-* Want the sign out button to give me the option to sign out as a user

-* Want the blog page to have blogs laid out in a clear structure
-* Want to click individual blogs and view their content
-* Want to be able to comment or like individual blog posts and have the input displayed clearly and added to the post

-* Want the Gallery page to have all existing products displayed in a clear format
-* Want the All Products dropdown button to give an option to filter the total range of products by price/category/rating
-* Want to be able to view a set of products by category by clicking each individual category link
-* Want to be able to click each product for additional details
-* Want the product details page to have a larger image, the location link to show in a separate page the location of the image on Google Maps, to be able to choose a size or quantity of the product, to view the product with different coloured frames and finally to be able to add the product to a shopping cart

-* Want the contact page to have a clear and simple form to fill in
-* Want the contact form to confirm that the message has been submitted and received via a responsive message

-* Want to be able to update personal information on the user profile page
-* Want updated personal information to be reflected in the checkout page
-* Want to be able to update quantity/remove products from shopping cart
-* Want the secure checkout button on the shopping cart to direct to a checkout page
-* Want the checkout page to give a clear form to fill in before making a purchase
-* Want a clear confirmation that the order has been received upon completing an order

-As a site owner I:

-* Want to be able to add products to the site from within the Account button
-* Want to be able to edit/delete products from either the main products page or from individual products details pages
-* Want to be able to add blog posts to the site from within the Account button
-* Want to be able to edit/delete blog posts from either the main blog page or from individual blog posts

-## Colour Scheme
+User types woud be split into the following categories:
+	- Visitor - Person on the website (not necessarily registered with an account)
+	- Registered User - Person on the website with an account -Admin - Owner of the website (logged in)

+### User stories:

+**Blog**
+1. As a visitor I want to be able to view an overview of the latest blog posts
+2. As a visitor I want to be able to view a single, full blog post
+3. As a registered user, I want to be able to comment on a single blog post
+4. As a registered user, I want to be able to like a single blog post

+**Search**
+1. As a visitor I want to be able to find products within the site based on typing in keywords into the search bar

+**Gallery**
+1. As a visitor I want to be able to view an overview of the products available
+2. As a visitor I want to be able to filter the products displayed
+3. As a visitor I want to be able to view individual product details
+4. As a registered user, I want to be able to add a product into the shopping cart

+**Contact**
+1. As a visitor I want to be able to submit a message to the site admin
+2. As an admin I want to be able to view messages submitted by visitors and users

+**Account / Authentication**
+1. As a visitor I want to be able to register for an account
+2. As a registered user I want to be able to login to my account
+3. As a registered user I want to be able to log out of my account

+**Shopping Bag**
+1. As a registered user I want to be able to view my shopping bag
+2. As a registered user I want to be able to edit the items in my shopping bag
+3. As a registered user I want to be able to remove an item from my shopping bag

+**Checkout**
+1. As a registered user I want to be able to securely checkout and make a payment for my product(s)
+2. As a registered user I want my checkout delivery details to be saved to my profile

+**Profile**
+1. As a registered user I want information from my order to be saved and viewable
+2. As a registered user I want to be able to update my delivery information

+**Pagination**
+1. As a visitor I would like to be able to view content split into separate pages to reduce loading times

+**Frame Preview**
+1. As a visitor I would like to be able to preview what a product looks like with various frame colours

+**Content Management**
+1. As an admin I want to be able to add product content within the site
+2. As an admin I want to be able to edit and delete product content within the site
+3. As an admin I want to be able to add blog content within the site
+4. As an admin I want to be able to edit and delete blog content within the site

+### Colour Scheme

 I approched this project with a simple minimalist colour scheme in mind, as the main focus is presenting photos that stand out for customers to purchase.
 The Navbar is a simple off white (#f8f9fa) background with black text and font awesome icons to stand out clearly.
 The shopping cart icon and product cost are highlighted in a light shade of blue (#17a2b8) to stand out both from the Navbar background and the background colour of the content.